Excessive Trading: When A Lot Becomes Too Much

 15:15 – 15:21

 15:21 - 15:48

-Disclaimer: Please note finder podcasts are the sole property of FINRA and the information provided is for informational and educational purposes only the content of the podcast does not constitute any similar amendment or interpretation to such rules.
-Compliance with any recommended conduct presented does not mean that a firm or person has complied with the full extent of their obligations under FINRA rules the rules of any other SRO or securities laws.
-This podcast is provided as is FINRA and its affiliates are not responsible for any human or mechanical errors or emissions.
-Parties may not reproduce these podcasts in any form without the express written consent of FINRA
+Disclaimer: Please note FINRA podcasts are the sole property of FINRA and the information provided is for informational and educational purposes only.
+The content of the podcast does not constitute any rule amendment or interpretation to such rules.
+Compliance with any recommended conduct presented does not mean that a firm or person has complied with the full extent of their obligations under FINRA rules, the rules of any other SRO or securities laws.
+This podcast is provided as is.
+FINRA and its affiliates are not responsible for any human or mechanical errors or omissions.
+Parties may not reproduce these podcasts in any form without the express written consent of FINRA.

 15:48 – 15:54